ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## Defined performance profile
 {: #dp2-profile}

 With the `dp2` profile, you can specify the total IOPS for the file share within the range for a specific file share size, 10 GB (default minimum) to 32,000 GB.
-You can provision shares with IOPS performance from 100 IOPS (default minimum) to 96,000 IOPS, based on share size.
+You can provision shares with IOPS performance from 100 IOPS (the default minimum) to 96,000 IOPS, based on share size.
 The `dp2` profile is based on a IO size of 256 KB.
 Maximum throughput is 1024 MB/s.

 Table 2 shows the available IOPS ranges, based on share size.